ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 2.1 After installing all required lab tools and starting minikube cluster, use kubectl commands   to get and describe your cluster nodes.

-To get all cluster nodes I used the following command:
+To get all cluster nodes, I used the following command:

 ```
 kubectl get nodes